 If you’re interested in making homemade pasta regularly, or simply like to have all the equipment needed handy for when you feel inspired, here’s a list of everything ‘homemade-pasta-related’, that we use (links to the products in blue):

 Kenwood Food Processor (optional): food processors can be used to make the dough.
 It helps distribute the water or eggs in the flour by pulsing the blades.
 However, I feel it’s easy enough to do it with your hands.
 What food processor is extremely useful for, though, is making fillings for your stuffed pasta and a variety of pasta sauces.

 Marcato Atlas Pasta Roller (not required for all pasta shapes, but extremely useful): as you will see below, you can make pasta without having to roll it first.
-There are many shapes you can hand-make, like Cavatelli, Malloreddus, Fusilli and Trofie.
-However, having a pasta roller opens up so many more shapes and recipes: think tagliatelle, lasagne sheets and ravioli, to name a few.
+There are many handmade pasta shapes, like Cavatelli, Malloreddus, Fusilli and Trofie that require no machine.
+However, having a pasta maker opens up so many more shapes and recipes: think tagliatelle, lasagne sheets and ravioli, to name a few.

 Butter Paddles/ Gnocchi Boards (replace with the back of the fork, if you don’t have one): A fun tool to use to make Malloreddus or Gnocchi.
-The boards make your pasta look very pretty and the texture helps capture more sauce!
+This wooden board makes your pasta look very pretty and the texture helps capture more of that delicious sauce!

-Dual Cutter (or a very sharp knife): a cutter we use has two blades, one for a straight edge, and another one for fluted.
-We use it for rolled pasta shapes, like cutting rectangles for farfalle, shaping ravioli or making fluted pappardelle.
+Dual Cutter (or a very sharp knife or a pizza cutter): a cutter we use has two blades, one for a straight edge, and another one for flute.
+We use it to cut a thinly rolled sheet of pasta, like cutting rectangles for farfalle, shaping ravioli or making fluted pappardelle.